akhealth/EIS-Modernization/procurement-docs-search/sow.md

 -   Contractor shall use proven open source libraries that are well supported and documented so that future vendors can contribute more easily.
-Before any libraries are chosen, we will evaluate them to determine if they meet these conditions.
+Before any libraries are chosen, the Alaska product team will evaluate them to determine if they meet these conditions.

 -   Contractor shall abide by best practices around unit and integration testing for both front-end and back-end components.